cap-security-cartel/report-generator/source/report.md

 **CAP Security Cartel:** Acknowledged that the team will handle this on deployment.
 Deposit front-runners take on some risk if they deposit and someone else deposits before any additional assets have started vesting, hence this seems unlikely in the first place.

 \clearpage
-##
+## Low

 ### Incorrect `AccessControl` address causes access control bypass

-## Description In the `Access` contract, the `_checkAccess()` function makes an external call to the `accessControl.checkAccess()` function.
+**Description:** In the `Access` contract, the `_checkAccess()` function makes an external call to the `accessControl.checkAccess()` function.
 The issue is that if this address is uninitialized or points to an EOA, the call will not revert but instead succeed silently, effectively bypassing the access control check.

 In Solidity, low-level calls to an empty address don't revert when no return value is expected.
 In this case, since the function doesn't check any return value from `checkAccess()`, a call to any zero code address would silently succeed, allowing unauthorized access.